 Comprehensive Service Package starts anytime from 8th through 12th grade and includes optional support through college graduation.
 Hourly meetings are available as space permits.

-From helping identify possible career paths to developing a criteria for college research, juniors are taught how to explore majors and universities in order to find clarity and prepare for campus visits.
-Once preferred colleges are identified, students are more motivated to complete resumes and cover letters for teacher recommendations and draft college essays.
+From helping identify possible career paths to developing criteria for college research, juniors are taught how to explore majors and universities to find clarity and prepare for campus visits.
+Once preferred colleges are identified, students are more motivated to complete resumes and cover letters for teacher recommendations and draft college essays. - Senior Year

-Three rounds of editing take place with final revisions during thorough review of the applications.
-Submissions are typically completed before winter break to leave time to apply for scholarships.
-Spring is a time to weigh value for dollar and return to a couple of campuses to make a final decision.
+Three rounds of feedback, editing, and revising take place, with final revisions during a thorough review of the applications.
+Submissions are typically completed before winter break, leaving time to apply for scholarships.
+Spring is a time to weigh value for dollar and return to a couple of campuses to make a final decision. - College

-After a prior career specializing in college freshmen success, my process does not need to end with the college selection.
-Transition steps promote every opportunity to connect with peers, prepare for advising appointments, and access resources and support services for seamless matriculation.
-After checking in during the first month or two, subsequent meetings address available opportunities on and off campus to identify the next path after graduation.
+Transition steps include selecting housing and finding a roommate, preparing for orientation and welcome week, connecting with peers, preparing for advising appointments, and accessing resources and support services for seamless matriculation.
+After checking in during the first four to six weeks, subsequent meetings address available opportunities on and off campus to identify the next path after graduation.

 Introductory Conversation

-A complementary 30-60-minute consultation is optional.
+A complimentary 30-60-minute consultation is optional when available.
 Topics include:

 We have worked with Sean over the past six years with both of our children.
 Our experience has been amazing.
 His guidance through the application process and even into college on what classes to take, what to have waived, what can be postponed or taken in the summer, and study abroad options have been invaluable.
 His fees, in our opinion, are not high enough for the level of service that he provides longitudinally.
 He has been worth every dollar without question in the actual service provided but also the peace of mind that he has brought for our family as we navigate this important step in life.